Using Control Charts to Monitor Process Stability in Six Sigma

 Understanding Control Charts

-• Center Line (CL): Represents the average or mean of the data.
+- Center Line (CL): The average or mean of your data, representing the expected process performance.

-• Upper Control Limit (UCL): The threshold above which a process is considered out of control.
+- Upper Control Limit (UCL): A threshold that, if exceeded, signals the process may be out of control.

-• Data Points: Individual measurements plotted over time.
+- Data Points: Individual measurements recorded over time to monitor process performance.

 The Role of Control Charts in Six Sigma